black-tul1p/black-tul1p/README.md

 ## Hello and welcome! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px">

-I am **Divay Gupta**, and I'm a current junior in the Computer Science program at **Purdue University**.
+I am **Divay Gupta**, and I'm a current junior in the Computer Science program at **Purdue University** with a minor in Mathematics.
 I'm interested in various fields in computing, including Software Engineering, Machine Learning, Systems Programming and Software Security.

 As for work experience, I have previously worked at **The Department of Economic Develeopment - Dubai Govt.** as an Application Development Intern during Summer 2021.